 Podcasts are taking over the world.
 Not literally, but they’re certainly a staple in many houses (and ears).
-In 2021, there are over 2 million podcasts with more than 48 million episodes.
+In 2022, there were over 2 million podcasts with more than 48 million episodes.
 That’s a lot of podcasts.

 Now, maybe you’re thinking ‘but if there are already so many podcasts, it’s not worth me doing one’.
 Well, I’m here to tell you, you’re wrong.
 If you create a podcast that is high quality, that offers your listeners some really valuable insights, it’s time worth spending.

 There are lots of great ways to connect with your audience, many of which we do at LikeMind Media.
 While each type of content certainly has its place in your strategy, there’s something a bit special about podcasts.
 That’s because unlike other forms of content, podcasts don’t require you to be sat in front of a screen or even staying in one place.
 You can connect with your audience as they go about their day-to-day lives – walking their dogs, driving to work, at the gym.
 You name it, podcasts are in that space.
 For me, there’s something wrong if I’m not listening to a true crime podcast while cleaning my house.

 Scrubbing my bathroom isn’t the only time I listen to podcasts, though.
 They’re a great source of knowledge and help me focus on my work.
 For any marketing (or non-marketing folk), some of the podcasts I’d recommend are Marketing That Converts, The RE of Marketing and MarketEd NOT Live.
 Hearing from the experts on these podcasts expands my thinking and helps me develop my own marketing skills.
 Especially when the world was more virtual, it helped me to feel more involved in the industry.

 So, if we turn this around and look at it from the perspective of podcaster rather than listener, what are the benefits of running a podcast?
 To name a few: